legal blog

 CATEGORY: Auto Accidents

 Chicago pothole accidents are serious.
 A particularly deep or wide pothole can trap one of the wheels inside.
-In these pothole accidents, the force is often similar to the impact of many front-end collisions at a moderate speed.
-Not only can this do catastrophic damage to a person’s vehicle, but it can also serious injure any passengers.
-Potholes can even cause multi-car crashes.
-When a pothole causes a car to spin outside its lane of traffic, that car can crash into another vehicle or even strike a pedestrian or cyclist.
+In these pothole accidents, the force is often like the impact of many front-end collisions at a moderate speed.

 Steps to Take After a Pothole Accident in Chicago, IL